rogerstenis/buybox-context/docs/README.md

-> ### 🚧 THIS IS A WORK IN PROGRESS AND SHOULD NOT BE USED IN PRODUCTION!

 📢 Use this project, [contribute](https://github.com/vtex-apps/buybox-context) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).

 # Buybox Context